-When the 5G STU is correctly commissioned on the PSTN path the dot on the left hand display will flash every 5 seconds.
+When the 5G STU is correctly commissioned, the dot on the left hand display will flash every 5 seconds.
 This denotes that commissioning over the PSTN path has been successful.
-When the 5G GSM STU is correctly commissioned over the GSM path the dot on the right hand display will flash every 5 seconds.
-This denotes that commissioning over the GSM path has been successful.

-Additionally the dots will flutter each time a data poll is received over that path.
+Additionally the dot will flutter each time a data poll is received over that path.